 3. Get those hips in gear.

-You’ll never move naturally until you start improving the way you move your hips when you’re dancing.
-Admittedly, not every dance uses hip action, but many of them do.
+True, not every dance uses hip action, but many of them do.
 And, that goes for you, too, men.
-Becoming a better ballroom dancer means not being stiff and dancing like a robot.
+Becoming a better ballroom dancer means not being stiff like a robot.

-Here’s a simple recipe to loosen your hips.
-It starts out like you’re doing a push-up against the wall.
-To begin with, stand with your hands in front of you at shoulder height and lean into the wall.
+Here’s a simple exercise to loosen your hips.
+To begin, stand with your hands out in front of you at shoulder height and lean into the wall like you’re doing a wall push-up.
 Next, alternate bending and straightening one knee at a time, keeping your heels on the floor.
 As a result, you’ll notice how the hips shift from side to side.

-Your hip flexibility may be very limited to start, but this is an uncomplicated way to work those babies free of their tight muscles.
+Your hip flexibility may be very limited to start, but this is a quick way to work those babies free of their tight muscles.